-Vive le France!
+Vive la France!
 And a lot of other nations, too

 France won on a humid night in Russia, with thunderclaps during play and a downpour during the trophy presentation.
 Quite different from that indelible summer evening at Stade de France in 1998, when fans in the arena and throughout Paris sang "La Marseillaise" until dawn and young teenagers drove cars while their intoxicated parents sat in passenger seats.

-People called that team "Black, Blanc, Beur," noting how white, black and North African players came together.
+People called that team "Black, Blanc, Beur," noting how black, white and North African players came together.

 Zinedine Zidane, a son of Algerians, headed in a pair of first-half corner kicks against heavily favored Brazil.
-Patrick Vieira, born in Senegal, fed Normand-born Emmanuel Petit for the third in the 3-0 win.
+Patrick Vieira, born in Senegal, fed Normandy-born Emmanuel Petit for the third in the 3-0 win.

 This year's team was perhaps even more diverse.